Sorry, you need to enable JavaScript to visit this website.

 Since 2011, a political festival is held in week 24 on the island of Bornholm.
 The People’s Political Festival is a meeting of people and politicians.
 All events are free.

-The leaders of all the political parties in Denmark attend together with government ministers, MEPs, as well as many mayors and councillors from Denmark and the neighbouring countries.
+The leaders of all the political parties in Denmark attend together with government ministers, members of parliament, as well as many mayors and councillors from Denmark and the neighbouring countries.
+In 2025, approximately 50,000 guests visited the festival.

 The Youth Democracy Festival

 The Youth Democracy Festival is a democracy festival for young people.
 It is a free annual event in the first week of September.
-Through participation, conversation and collaboration, young citizens are offered a chance to rediscover what democratic engagement looks like in 2018.
+Through participation, conversation and collaboration, young citizens are offered a chance to rediscover what democratic engagement looks like today.

 Politicians and organisations give talks from the festival stages, and young people are able to give a three-minute talk at the ‘beer crate stage’.
 School classes can also participate, and several organisations provide teaching material.